Do Budgies Really Need Bath?

 Giving a budgie a bath is quite simple and can be a delightful experience for your feathered friend.
 Here’s a step-by-step guide:

-4. Allow Your Budgie to Explore: Let your budgie approach the bath on its own.
+- Allow Your Budgie to Explore: Let your budgie approach the bath independently.
 Some birds might jump right in, while others may take time to get used to it.
 Never force your budgie to bathe.

-6. Drying Off: After the bath, remove the container and allow your budgie to dry off naturally in a warm, draft-free area.
-They will typically preen their feathers as part of their natural drying process.
+- Drying Off: After the bath, remove the container and allow your budgie to dry off naturally in a warm, draft-free area.
+Budgies typically preen their feathers as part of this process.

 Remember, every budgie is different.
 Some may not take to water baths immediately or at all.
 In such cases, a gentle misting with a spray bottle can be an alternative.

-However, observing your budgie’s reactions and proceeding accordingly is crucial, ensuring bath time is always a positive and stress-free experience.
+However, it is crucial to observe your budgie’s reactions and proceed accordingly, ensuring bath time is always a positive and stress-free experience.

 Watch the video below for a visual understanding of how you bath your birds.